 - Students should read the characteristics of both types and decide which one suits best to their research interests in consultation with their supervisor.

-Notification of Intend to Submit a Master's Thesis/Research Report
+Notification of Intent to Submit a Master's Thesis/Research Report

-All students in their final semester should submit a notification of their intend to submit a Master's Thesis or Research Report accompanied by summary of their Master's Thesis/Research Report.
+All students in their final semester should submit a Notification of Intent to Submit a Master's Thesis or Research Report accompanied by a summary of their Master's Thesis/Research Report.

 |Spring Semester||Fall Semester|